 What Street Are We On?

-The street signs sometimes leave something to be desired.
 When you are getting used to driving in another country, and navigating a city’s streets, you want the street signs to be overt and obvious.

 However at this intersection in Brisbane, we actually had a lively debate as to which street we were actually on.
 (These debates are not uncommon).